-NUR 116 6 C/120 CH 30 L/90 CL Medical Surgical Nursing II
+NUR 116 4 C/120 CH 30 L/90 CL Medical Surgical Nursing II

-Prerequisites: ENG 119, BIO 240, BIO 250, BIO 295, PSY 101, NUR 110, NUR 112, NUR 118, NUR 119,

-Admission to the Nursing Program Corequisite: NUR 114, DT 130
+Prerequisites: ENG 119, BIO 240, BIO 250, BIO 295, PSY 101, NUR 110, NUR 112, NUR 118, NUR 119, Admission to the Nursing Program Corequisite: NUR 114, DT 130

-This first year course focuses on the nursing care of the client/patient with alteration in respiratory, cardiac/cardiovascular status and hematologic disorders.
+This first year course focuses on the nursing care of the patient with alteration in respiratory, cardiac/cardiovascular status and hematologic disorders.
 Emphasis is on the nursing student as a caregiver and the responsibilities this entails.
-This course is organized according to the metaparadigm concepts: person/client, health, environment and nursing.
-In addition, curriculum is organized with the integration of the following concepts: professionalism, communication, leadership, clinical reasoning/critical thinking, caring, quality improvement, diversity and information management.
-Nursing students are concurrently enrolled in the clinical component of NUR 116 where students will be introduced to tracheostomy care and endotracheal suctioning, central line dressing changes, and assessment of chest tubes, students continue to further develop skills in the application of the nursing process in managing care of the adult client.
+The course is organized according to the associate degree graduate outcomes of Human Flourishing, Nursing Judgment, Professional Identity, and Spirit of Inquiry with supporting integrating concepts and core values described by the National League for Nursing (NLN).
+Additionally, Quality and Safety Education for Nurses (QSEN) competencies are addressed.
+Students participate in high fidelity simulated patient care scenarios reinforcing knowledge and refining critical thinking skills.
+Nursing students are concurrently enrolled in the clinical component of NUR 116.
+Students continue to further develop skills in the application of the nursing process in managing care of the adult patient.